azwalzaman/steam_game_manager/README.md

 - base_url: It's currently https://api.steampowered.com .
 It's in the config just in case it changes.
 - store_base_url: It's currently https://store.steampowered.com .
 Also there just in case.

-To run it simple run `npm run start` on a terminal
+To run it simply run `npm run start` on a terminal